vwellmo57/Engineering_4_Notebook/README.md

 ```python
 print("Sum:\t\t" , doMath(a,b,1))
 ```
+There a few parts to this.
+First, the print, we are really just telling python to print "Sum" and the return from doMath.
+The second big part is giving doMath it's arguments, in this case that is `a,b,1` a and b are variable that are givin their value by a user input earlier in the code.
+1 is telling doMath what operation to do.
 ### Lessons(s) Learned

 - You can give a functions values to work with (called an "argument").
 You use `return` to spit back out the answer or whatever, not a `print`.